aorogat/CBench/Evaluation/customizedEvaluation.md

-If the communication methods provided by CBench is not suitable for your QA system (for example, you store the answer in a database), CBench provide you the flexability to communicate by your own method.
+If the communication methods provided by CBench is not suitable for your QA system (for example, you store the answer in a database or your QA does not support CBench format), CBench provide you the flexability to communicate by your own method.
 First, [open CBench by Netbeans](https://github.com/aorogat/CBench/blob/master/editCBench.md).
 Then, open the class called `systemstesting/Evaluator_Customized.java`.
 Finally, complete the following method and run the file.
 ```java